“Naomi Price is the voice of a generation as Adele…” – Australian Stage

-Rumour Has It charts the incredible rise of THE blockbuster soul sensation of the modern age live on stage in story and song, with all the upfront British wit and heart-stopping tunes that have made Adele the highest-selling recording artist of the 21st Century.
+Rumour Has It charts the incredible rise of the blockbuster soul sensation of the modern age, with all the upfront British wit and heart-stopping tunes that have made Adele the highest-selling recording artist of the 21st Century.

-Originally produced in association with Judith Wright Centre of Contemporary Arts.
+Originally produced in association with Judith Wright Arts Centre.

 “Rumour Has It is a fabulous upbeat show, a joyous, heart-warming celebration of a major musical talent, performed with love, passion and skill by equally talented Australian artists led by the incomparable Naomi Price.
 It now embarks on a 9 month Australia-wide tour.
 Catch it if you can, as it should not be missed.”
 ARTSHUB (AUS)